 And as for granular thought, let’s get to the nitty gritty.
 It’s become a corporate buzz word too.
 (Ooo baby, I love business-speak.)
 There’s always a new word or phrase buzzing through the world of corporate management that’s supposed to encompass some new hot way of thinking.
 In every instance, it’s repackaging a same’ol, same’ol idea.
 Slap a new word on it, empower it with repetition, pretend it’s out of the box, take it to the next level and you’ve got a holistic, mission critic sustainability that’s an actionable win-win to incentivize.

 What this reveals to me are the sandy thought processes of the talkers-non-thinkers.
 Reviewers and corporate cheerleaders, on the surface, left unexamined, put on a good show.
 Lots of trendy words, catch phrases and techie jargon generously chopped up with abstruse descriptions of nebulous nonsense keeps us reading (listening and parroting) with intense attentiveness, or more likely, a dear-in-the-headlights glaze.

 It’s plain to see it’s been disintermediated [sic] into entertainment.
-Everywhere we look, news, reviews, reports and documentaries are gradually becoming more and more entertainment first, information a far off second, analysis null.
+Everywhere we look the news, reviews, reports, and documentaries are gradually becoming more and more entertainment first, information a far off second, analysis not even last, simply null.
 What’s next?
 Teachers wanted, Master of Physical Comedy and two years minimum standup experience, submit CV and video.

 More on grain : [Granular Synthesis]